kjlaw89/viup/README.md

 `sub_menu(title, child, attrs)` | Creates a sub menu component.
 Sub-menues are children of `menu` components.
 Typically structured like: Menu -> Sub-menu -> Menu -> Menu Item.
 `text(action, attrs)` | Creates a standard text-input control.
 Can be set as multi-line, number input, etc.
 `toggle(title, action, attrs)` | A radio or checkbox component.
 Defaults to radio when in a `radio_group`.

+## Contributing / Support

+This project was developed as a way of improving my understanding of V & C. I will not be providing active support for the project, but I'll happily accept any pull requests.
+Use at your own discretion!